gl1tterbomb/gl1tterbomb/README.md

 ★.
 I rarely int and C+H with ponies first.
 I’m not good at starting or holding conversations. somtime I also make dry responses and feel awkward around new ponies, some with other friends I'm not close to.
 So I will try my best👍👍

+★ I gotta be honest.,I've never take inspired by anyone except my closest friends.
+If you see random pony has similar style or some crap as me. does not mean they took inspired or copied, nor did I. We don't own anything.

 ★. - thinks Doubles? hmm..
 I don’t really mind.
 I love to meet doubles ^

 ★- I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, etc. I FW OC/canon and selfshippers :D